vickramravichandran/angular-datepicker-light/README.md

 * nextYears:
     Default: 5
     Description: "Sets number of next years(from current year) to display in year drop-down.
 NOTE if maxDate is defined, this will be ignored in maxDate's favor"

+* toggleTarget: (added in 1.2.6)
+    Default: null,
+    Description: "A JQuery selector, on click of which, calender will toggle display(show/hide)."

 #### Requirements